 Parenting Journey Group Facilitator & Trainer

 Kevin Gilnack brings more than 10 years of experience in Massachusetts politics, policy, and communications.
-Upon moving to Boston, Kevin spent seven years working at the Massachusetts Council of Human Service Providers where he built and led a grassroots movement of workers, clients, and other supporters to advocate for stronger human services funding.
-He then went on to serve as political director for NARAL Pro-Choice Massachusetts where he oversaw their endorsement process, supported their endorsed candidates, and oversaw the development of their legislative agenda.
-Most recently, Kevin served as the executive director for the Commonwealth Dispensary Association where he lobbied the administration and legislature to strengthen the state’s medical use of marijuana program.
-Kevin is an at-large member of the Young Democrats of Massachusetts board of directors and has served the organization as treasurer, communications director, and founding chair of the Greater Boston Young Democrats chapter since 2009.
-Prior to moving to Boston, he worked for the Working Families Party and ACORN in Connecticut and the Women & Politics Institute in Washington, DC.
+Upon moving to Boston, Kevin spent seven years working at the Providers’ Council (Massachusetts Council of Human Service Providers) where he built and led a grassroots movement of workers, clients, and other supporters to advocate for stronger human services funding.
+He then went on to serve as political director for NARAL Pro-Choice Massachusetts where he oversaw their electoral endorsements, field work, and oversaw the development of their legislative agenda.
+Most recently, Kevin ran is own public affairs consulting business and served as the executive director for the Commonwealth Dispensary Association where he lobbied the administration and legislature to strengthen the state’s medical use of marijuana program.
+Prior to moving to Boston, Kevin worked for the Working Families Party and ACORN in Connecticut and the Women & Politics Institute in Washington, DC.
 Kevin earned bachelor’s degrees in Political Science and Communications, Legal Institutions, Economics, & Government (CLEG) at American University.

 Carolina Grynbal has over twenty-five years of experience in the nonprofit and public sectors.
 She currently serves as a Senior Trainer and Group Leader at Parenting Journey.
 She has extensive experience in organizational planning and development, management, leadership development and strategic planning and evaluation.
 She has been involved in program design, development and implementation initiatives spanning the range from prenatal and early childhood services, adolescent, adult and senior services, to community development.
 Carolina has provided clinical psychotherapy services to children and adolescents with a special emphasis on Latino families.
 She also has extensive experience as a human services trainer.
 Carolina holds a Masters degree in Social Work from the Ehrenkranz School of Social Work at New York University and a Masters degree in Nonprofit Management from the Wagner School of Public Service at New York University.
 Carolina has served as Adjunct Lecturer at the Wagner School and is a lecturer in Gender, Race and Class Studies at PACE University.
 She also served as co-chair of the board of the Soto Velez Cultural Center in Manhattan.
 Originally from Venezuela, Carolina is fluent in Spanish.